Happy Spring Equinox!

 The Kapha Dosha

-Kapha, which means “phlegm” is governed by two elements, earth and water and holds the the qualities (guna) of: moist, cold, heavy, dull, sticky, dense, static, smooth, and soft.
-Kapha gives us nourishment, stability, support, lubrication and makes up the bulk of our bodily tissues.
-It is located in the chest, throat, head, stomach, lymph, fat, nose and tongue.
-Kapha gives us emotional support and governs the watery emotions such as compassion, love, deep feelings, modesty, forgiveness and patience.
+Kapha, which means “phlegm” is governed by two elements, earth and water, and holds the qualities (guna) of: moist, cold, heavy, dull, sticky, dense, static, smooth, and soft.
+Kapha gives us nourishment, stability, support, and lubrication, and makes up the bulk of our bodily tissues.
+It is located in the chest, throat, head, stomach, lymph, fat, nose, and tongue.
+Kapha gives us emotional support and governs the watery emotions such as compassion, love, deep feelings, modesty, forgiveness, and patience.

-As we become imbalanced during the Kapha season we may see symptoms such as loss of appetite, congestion, allergies, weight gain, water retention, lethargy, depression and attachment.
+If we become imbalanced during the Kapha season we may see symptoms such as loss of appetite, congestion, allergies, weight gain, water retention, lethargy, depression, and attachment.
 As we learn to live harmoniously with the seasons of change, it is important to understand that like increases like and that opposites cure each other.
 So, how do we live harmoniously with the Kapha season?

 Spring: Heavy, oily, cloudy, stable, slow Opposite: Light, dry, clear, mobile, sharp

 Kapha is balanced by foods that have the opposite qualities; hot, dry, and light as well as pungent, bitter, and astringent tastes (rasa).
 This will stoke or raise the agni, digestive fire, and will support natural cleansing.